 Sabrina Serafin sits down again with Skeet Spillane of Pillar Technology Partners to discuss the VCISO, an information security officer who can provide everything your business needs and nothing it doesn’t.

-Untangling the Technical is available on iTunes, Google Play Music and Spotify.
+Culture of Compliance is available on iTunes, Google Play Music and Spotify.
 Listen now using the player below or download for later.
 (If you cannot see the player, please accept functionality cookies and refresh the page.)

 The Virtual CISO: An Emerging trend in Small Business Data Security Transcript

 This transcript was assembled by hand and may contain some errors.

 Sabrina: Welcome to Frazier & Deeter’s Culture of Compliance podcast series.
 I’m Sabrina Serafin, Partner and National Practice Leader of Frazier & Deeter’s Process, Risk & Governance practice.
 Today, we’re talking about an emerging trend: the Virtual Chief Information Security Officer or the VCISO.
 Our guest today is Skeet Spillane of Pillar Technologies.